Bhadra-lab/Neural-tangent/README.md

-This repo contians code and preseantion (Application of modern ML in medicine)
+This repo contains code and presentation (Application of Modern ML in Medicine).